Frequently Asked Questions.

 What do the cabins include?

 Furnishings: Cabins feature a queen bed with linens, AC/heat, half bath, fridge, microwave, kitchen table & chairs.
 The loft also includes two twin beds w/ linens upstairs, lots of room for air mattresses or cots.

-Kitchen: Cabins includes a charcoal Weber grill, picnic table, fire pit, two-burner electric cooktop, basic pots & pans with a few cooking utensils, dish soap & sponge, paper towels.
+Kitchen: Cabins includes a charcoal Weber grill, picnic table, & fire pit outside.
+Inside, coffee maker, two-burner electric cook top, basic pots & pans with a few cooking utensils, dish soap & sponge, paper towels.

 What should we bring to The cabin?

 You should bring bath towels, charcoal, plates, eating utensils, napkins, food, and beverages.
 If you forget something, you can buy it at our convenience store-located in the barn at the entrance.
-We'll have everything you need, at resonable prices.
+We'll have everything you need, at reasonable prices.